itissid/privyloci/README.md

 This is a 0-trust model, and it can suffice many use cases, and is what I propose in a bit of detail here.

-To go with an analogy, what most apps are forced to do is like asking a guy who rents a room/floor in your house: “If you can't let me into your bedroom at any time, I will not rent it to you”.
-An incredible invasion of privacy.
+To go with an analogy, its like a landlord saying: "Give me your account and routing number, to collect your rent.
+Its the only way...”.
+An incredible invasion of privacy and as such no easy guarantee of fraud via ACH.

 ## Why do I call it a false choice?